CueGUI: Cuetopia Monitoring System

 - Selected (eject icon): Removes selected jobs

-- Kill (X icon): Kills selected jobs
+- Kill Jobs (X icon): Kill selected jobs and their running frames

-- Pause (pause icon): Pauses selected jobs
+- Pause Jobs (pause icon): Pause selected job

 Job Table Columns